-Susan is a dynamic Independent Producer and President of Hop To It Productions with over 20 years of experience in marketing, advertising, event management and content production.
+Susan is President and Owner of Hop To It Productions with over 20 years of experience in marketing, event management and content development, production and sales.
 She has strong communication and project management skills, and good creative judgment.

-Susie and partner Nina were Finalists in Banff’s CTV Documart Pitch for an extremely moving documentary about our website moderator, charity organizer and special correspondent Renee “Famous Professional” who suffered from muscular dystrophy.
-The film called “Suck it Up Princess” was produced with Omni.
-Renee succumbed to her disease the year after the film was released.
+Susie and ex-partner Nina also won multiple awards for their inspirational documentary about website moderator, charity organizer and special correspondent Renee “Famous Professional” who had congenital muscular dystrophy.
+The film called “Suck it Up Princess” was produced with Omni in English and Portuguese.
+Renee succumbed to lung disease the year after the film was released and is greatly missed.

 Susan has attended NATPE, MIPCOM, Kidscreen Summit, the Banff Television Festival, GDC, ICE, Playback Mobile, Influence This and many other industry programs.
 She has successfully worked on the development and the production deals, the funding (Shaw, Telefilm/CMF, Bell Fund, OMDC IDM Fund) and the sales and marketing around the world of numerous TV, digital, live and consumer products and projects.